Trending Events & Festivals

 1. Taj Lake Palace, Udaipur

 This is basically a white-walled palace that floats in the middle of Lake Pichola.
 In the 18th century, it was the home of Maharaja Jagat Singh II.
-By the 1960s, the Taj Lake Palace was the very first hotel that was converted into a first of its kind luxury hotel.
+By the 1960s, the Taj Lake Palace was the very first hotel that was converted into a first-of-its-kind luxury hotel.
 And today, it is an opulent four-acre retreat with about 65 rooms, 18 suites along with a romantic rooftop restaurant - now that’s something to look forward to for the modern couples.
 And hey, did you know that this very hotel was also featured in James Bond’s Octopussy, 1983?

 2. Rambagh Palace, Jaipur